phetsims/phet-info/issue-info/sample_rc_test_task.md

 • `?populateOutput` - puts 1 of each card in the output carousel
 • `?slow` - reduces animation speed to 25% of normal, useful for testing multitouch

+Sim-specific terminology:
+(*examples from function builder*)
+• builder - the apparatus in the center of the screen
+• slots - places where you can drop functions in the builder
+• input carousel - vertical carousel on the left